ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/README.md

 <a id="1">[1]</a>  Johansen, T. A., Perez, T., and Cristofaro, A., "Ship collision avoidance and COLREGS compliance using simulation-based control behavior selection with predictive hazard assessment" IEEE
 Transactions on Intelligent Transportation Systems, vol. 17, no. 12, pp. 3407-3422, Dec.
 2016.

-<a id="2">[2]</a>  Tengesdal, T., Johansen, T. A., and Brekke, E. (2020).
-"Risk-based Maritime Autonomous Collision Avoidance Considering Obstacle Intentions."
-2020 23rd International Conference on Information Fusion (FUSION), South Africa.
+<a id="2">[2]</a> Tengesdal, Trym and Rothmund, Sverre V. and Basso, Erlend A. and Johansen, Tor A. and Schmidt-Didlaukies, Henrik (2024).
+"Obstacle Intention Awareness in Automatic Collision Avoidance: Full Scale Experiments in Confined Waters."
+Field Robotics, vol. 4, no. 1, pp. 211-245, DOI: 10.55417/fr.2024007.

 <a id="3">[3]</a> Kufoalor, D. K. M., Wilthil, E., Hagen, I. B., Brekke E. F. and Johansen, T. A. (2019).
 "Autonomous COLREGSs-Compliant Decision Making using Maritime Radar Tracking and Model Predictive Control" 2019 18th European Control Conference (ECC).